angerami/angerami.github.io/_pages/about.md

 ## Personal Motivation

-My deepest insights into learning and intelligence came from an unexpected source: becoming a father.
+The spark igniting interest in artificial intelligence came from an unexpected source: becoming a father.
 Watching my children's neurological development from early stages revealed the staggering complexity required to build a human mind.
 When we study adult learning, we're examining sophisticated processes running on mature neural hardware.
 But witnessing intelligence emerge from scratch—watching a brain bootstrap itself into consciousness—illuminated that understanding learning isn't just academic curiosity.
 It's essential for navigating the profound questions at the intersection of artificial and human intelligence.

 ---